 Left Bank: Latin Quarter and Saint-German-des-Pres

-When you’re done in the 9th arrondissement, cross the Seine and take a stroll on the Left Bank.
-The two quintessential neighborhoods of the Left Bank are Saint-Germain-des-Pres and the Latin Quarter.
+When you’re done in the 9th arrondissement, cross the Seine and take a stroll in the iconic the Left Bank.

 It’s a great place to get lost, stumble down cobbled lanes, admire facades, shop for antiques on Rue Jacob, and people watch at the many quaint cafes.

-Be sure to see Arenes de Lutece (an ancient Roman amphitheater), the 13th century College des Bernardins, and take a stroll through Luxembourg Gardens.
+There are some landmarks you should be sure to see: Arenes de Lutece (an ancient Roman amphitheater), the 13th century College des Bernardins, and take a stroll through Luxembourg Gardens.

 The Cluny’s pièce de résistance is the famous Lady and the Unicorn tapestries.
 It’s considered the Mona Lisa of tapestries and is one of the greatest surviving medieval relics.

 Once Paris’ religious center, the Left Bank also has a number of Paris’ most beautiful churches, including Saint-Germain-des-Pres, Saint-Severin, and Saint-Sulpice, that you shouldn’t miss.

 You can also visit the Delacroix Museum, if you’re a fan of the Romantic Period painter.
 It’s a studio-museum set on the lovely Place de Furstenberg, off the Rue Jacob, and is usually empty.

 What you’ll find is lush religious and historical paintings and drawings by Delacroix and others, as well as personal objects and mementos.

 Don’t skip the Pantheon in the Latin Quarter of the Left Bank.
 The grand neoclassical basilica dominates the skyline.

-People tend to walk by and not go into the Pantheon.
-But the interior is the most fascinating part -- with beautiful paintings telling the history of France’s most venerated saints and a copy of Foucault’s Pendulum.
+You’ll find beautiful paintings telling the history of France’s most venerated saints and a copy of Foucault’s Pendulum.
 As an added bonus, the rooftop boasts one of the best (and relatively secret) viewing points in Paris.

 3. Evening: Take In a Ballet or Show at the Opera Garnier